apache/turbine-archetypes/src/main/resources/archetype-resources/docs/DOCKER-PODMAN-COMPOSE-README.md

     docker-compose up

-.. or doing it in background, requires second start command
+.. or doing it in background, requires to start the services explicitely

     docker-compose up -d
     docker-compose start